RBK-D-IT/digital-development-playbook/docs/devops-and-automation/monitoring-and-alerts.md

 By default, CloudWatch Logs retain logs indefinitely, but we can configure log retention based on our needs.

 - **Log Retention**: We configure retention policies to automatically delete older logs after a certain period (e.g., 30 days) to avoid unnecessary storage costs.
-- **Log Groups**: Logs are organized into Log Groups that represent different environments (e.g., development, test, production).
+- **Log Groups**: Logs are organised into Log Groups that represent different environments (e.g., development, test, production).
 Each environment’s logs are kept separate to make it easier to track issues specific to that environment.

 ---